ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0056-visa-reduction-and-the-burden-of-proof.md

 - Organised criminal networks operate independently of tourist visa durations.
 - Recent high‑profile cases (weapons caches, extortion involving police officers) are unrelated to visa‑exempt tourism.

+This reinforces the logical gap: the policy modifies a variable that does not overlap with the actors responsible for the cited incidents.
 If the government maintains its causal claim, crime indicators must now reflect it.

 ---